-- This subject deals with the ntroduction to Partial fraction, Logarithm, matrices and Determinant, Analytical geometry, Calculus, differential equation and Laplace transform. - Able to Perform calculations using matrices and determinants. - Able to Solve problems using differential and integral calculus. - To Calculcate the equation for straight line and coordinates. - Students can able to pply differential equations and Laplace transformation for solving problems.
+- Know the theory and their application in pharmacy. - Solve the different types of problems by applying theory. - Appreciate the important application of mathematics in pharmacy. - Able to Perform calculations using matrices, determinants, differential and integral calculus. - To Calculcate the equation for straight line and coordinates. - Students can able to apply differential equations and Laplace transformation forsolving problems.

-Course Outcome (CO's):
+Course Outcome (CO's): On successful completion of the course, the student will